Level/abstract-level/README.md

 Get a value by `key`.
 The `options` object will always have the following properties: `keyEncoding` and `valueEncoding`.
 Must return a promise.
 If an error occurs, reject the promise.
 Otherwise resolve the promise with the value.
 If the `key` was not found then use `undefined` as value.

-If the database indicates support of snapshots via `db.supports.snapshots` then `db._get()` must read from a snapshot of the database.
+If the database indicates support of snapshots via `db.supports.implicitSnapshots` then `db._get()` must read from a snapshot of the database.
 That snapshot (or similar mechanism) must be created synchronously when `db._get()` is called, before asynchronously reading the value.
 This means it should not see the data of write operations that are scheduled immediately after `db._get()`.

 The default `_get()` returns a promise for an `undefined` value.
 It must be overridden.